Thinking about starting an ecommerce business, but having a hard time deciding which profitable business model you want to use?

 The whole internet is connected by links – so it’s no surprise they matter when it comes to SEO.
 Your site needs inbound links (links to it from other websites, outbound links (links from your site to other relevant resources), and internal links (links to other relevant pages and blog posts within your own site) to help users and Google.

+User Experience makes a big difference in how much traffic your website gets.
 Google uses artificial intelligence to better rank websites based on signals they get from how users are interacting with the content on a page.
 These signals include, but aren’t limited to:

 - Click-through rate (CTR): The percent of visitors who click through to visit a website after it shows up in search results

 - Bounce rate: The number of people who visit your page and quickly go back to the search results.
 Google assumes they do this because they did not find what they were looking for on your site.
 If enough people do this regularly, Google may adjust your rankings because they don’t see your site as relevant to that keyword.
 If you’re writing to the keyword, but the content still has a high bounce rate, it likely doesn’t match the searcher’s intent and needs a bit of reworking.

 - Dwell time: How long visitors stay on your website after they visit.

 More people are using mobile devices than desktops to connect to the internet.
 Because of this, Google focuses its efforts on ensuring that mobile users get a great experience.
 A few years ago, Google switched to a mobile-first index, so mobile versions of a website are served first.
 If your website isn’t built for smartphones and tablets, your rankings will suffer.

 The easiest way to ensure your website is mobile-friendly is to make sure you’re using a responsive website design.
 The design will automatically adjust the elements on your site to fit the visitor’s screen.